To develop a product using SEGGER Embedded Studio, you must understand the concepts of projects and solutions.

 Organizing your projects into a solution allows you to build all the projects in a solution with a single keystroke, and to load them onto the target ready for debugging.

-In your SEGGER Embedded Studio project, you…
+In your SEGGER Embedded Studio for ARM project, you…

 Projects in a solution can reside in the same or different directories.
 Project directories are always relative to the directory of the solution file, which enables you to more-easily move or share project-file hierarchies.